Zoltanar/Happy-Reader/Goals-Latest.md

 #### Other
 - warn if an instance is already running (maybe show database file for opening instance)
 - show written tag description on tooltip
-- MainWindow: allow scrolling on main window tab control when too many tabs and add close all tabs button
+- MainWindow: add close all tabs button
 - Settings: if login response is error with id 'needlogin' show user that credentials are wrong
 - DatabaseDumpReader: Parallelise?
 - DatabaseDumpReader: Icon